deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

    :alt: Specificity and sensitivity
    :align: center

-Specificity and Sensitivity illustration By FeanDoe - Modified version from Walber&#039;s Precision and Recall `source <https://commons.wikimedia.org/w/index.php?curid=94134880>`__
+Specificity and Sensitivity by FeanDoe - Modified version from Walber&#039;s Precision and Recall `source <https://commons.wikimedia.org/w/index.php?curid=94134880>`__

 *   F-1 - combines the precision and recall into one metric by taking their harmonic mean.
 More robust to class